Instagram

 Constitution

-The Constitution stipulates that Qatar is to be ruled by the Al-Thani family, and by male successors of Sheikh Hamad Bin Khalifa Al-Thani.
+The Constitution affirms that Qatar is governed by the Al-Thani family, with leadership passed to male descendants of Sheikh Hamad Bin Khalifa Al-Thani.
+Additionally, Qatar’s foreign policy is anchored in the principles of promoting and reinforcing international peace and security.

 Legislation